BielAltimira/beginner-projects/README.md

 The projects cover very different areas, and this served me as a playground to test my skills and find what I liked the most.

-Some of the projects are related to networking such as the `TCP` and `server-client chats`, the `port scanner` or the `dos attack`, but I also developed the famous pong `game`, some `data visualization` and 3D graphs.
-I also created some bots, or tools to `automate` repetitive processes,

 ## 🌐 Networking